AmyE123/GMTK-2022/README.md

 * nobody wants this error message for counter

 ### CORE FUNCTIONALITY
-* Exchanging food for points
 * lose screen
 * happiness counter
 * Make sure you can't put finished items into the oven
-* Game pause should stop timers going down
-* game pause and game over should stop player moving
 * put down things back onto belt
 * use dice count to make score when using colours
 * remove freshenss
 * lower happiness when things decay
+* Scores for recipes need to be amended

 ### COSMETIC
 * Dice should appear on oven
-* Music
+* Music for main game
 * sound effects
-* customers are just capsules

 ### NICE TO HAVE
 * put down in closest slot on shelf not first available